mindbat/track2-functional/Nightcode.md

  ```

  You will now see that this assertion passed successfully and you a failure on the next assertion.
- 5. Modify the code in the next assertion to make it pass and continue on to all the assertion int he file by clicking `Eval` every time you modify the code.# Getting started with Nightcode
+ 5. Modify the code in the next assertion to make it pass and continue on to all the assertion inthe file by clicking `Eval` every time you modify the code.
-Nightcode is a clojure IDE that comes bundled with other tools in the
-clojure development stack.